zameershaik7/AQI-Project/README.md

 - Improves UI response speed
 - Meets the assignment's performance requirement

-# 📬 Submission Notes

-- Upload the project to a **public GitHub repo**
-- Reply to the assignment email
-- **Do not change the subject line**
-- Include your GitHub repository link in the message body

 # 🏁 Final Notes

 This solution fully meets the coding challenge requirements: